un-tor/un-tor-obsidian/_Assets/Reference/Cultures/Hobbits of the Shire.md

 #### HALFLINGS
 Due to their reduced size, Hobbits cannot use larger weapons effectively.
 > The weapons available to Hobbits are: Axe, bow, club, cudgel, dagger, short sword, short spear, spear.
 Additionally, Hobbits cannot use a great shield.

+#### Small Folk
+> When engaged with enemies larger than a hobbit, gain +2 to Parry.
+Can take Rearward stance with only one member in a close combat stance.